4218 Lindell Boulevard,

 2 people favorited this theater

-In 1960, the Martin Cinerama, the first theatre built in St. Louis since the Fox Theatre in 1928, opened in 1963 as part of a chain of Martin Theatres of Georgia.
+In 1960, the Martin Cinerama, the first theatre built in St. Louis since the Fox Theatre in 1928, opened January 10, 1963 as part of a chain of Martin Theatres of Georgia.

 It claimed to have the world’s largest indoor screen, which measured 100 feet on a curve.
 The two story building attempted to be a “modern movie palace”.
 The entire theatre was dressed in all burnt orange with gold trim.
 It was carpeted wall to wall, with the seats even set on carpet.